AnkitSalvi/linkedofy/README.md

 Steps to run the project locally:

 DEPENDENCIES
-1)Clone the project and change the directory to src.
+1)Clone the project and change the directory to src and run "npm install".
 2)Run npm init.
 3)Run npm install --save express@4.17.1 mysql@2.18.1 body-parser@1.19.0